 I think it was sometime in the year 2015 when I came across the ‘Growth vs Fixed’ mindset approach.
 It truly was helpful for me as a parent to be able to start to integrate this kind of thinking in our family and life.
 As I started to explore and integrate the references, I kept getting hung up on the iconic brain imagery, and for whatever reason, I felt blocked by these kinds of visual associations.
 So I did what I usually do.
-I created a new version of the ideas modified in a way that were just right for me.
-I have learned over the years that creating art and printing out visuals always helps me to pattern myself in a way that I find fun and inspirational.
+I created a new version of the ideas and modified words and visuals until it was just right for me.
+I have learned over the years that creating a anchor (friendly reminder) and printing it out usually helps me to pattern myself in a way that I find fun and inspirational.
 This info-graphic is a result of that process on this topic.

-- Always sees inconveniences as fun challenges and opportunities to transform.
+- Approaches inconveniences as fun challenges and opportunities.

-- Looks to find an ‘attitude of gratitude’ towards life, people, and experiences.
+- Has an ‘attitude of gratitude’ towards life, people, and experiences.

 - Loves learning new skills and is consciously willing to change their beliefs, assumptions, or habits.